-Our experienced team of lawyers are able to thoroughly assess the details of your case in order to advise you as to whether you have a viable defence or alternatively, to provide you with advice as to your various options, such as negotiating a resolution to a less serious charge on the basis a more serious alternative charge is withdrawn or by providing you with advice as to the plea material you can obtain and the rehabilitative courses you can undertake in pursuit of a lighter penalty.
+Our experienced team of lawyers able to thoroughly assess the details of your case in order to advise you as to whether you have a viable or alternatively, to provide you with advice as to your various options, such as negotiating a resolution to a less serious charge on the basis a more serious alternative charge is withdrawn or by providing you with advice as to the plea material you can obtain and the rehabilitative courses you can undertake in pursuit of a lighter penalty.

 Our legal team can assist you whether you have been charged with a minor instance of assault or a serious example of assault, including:

 As defined by the law, assault is either the application of force to another or causing another to fear / apprehend the use of force.
 A person does not necessarily have to lay a hand on another person in order to have committed an assault.
 They only need to have threatened to do so.
 If the police can prove either of these two things, a person will be charged with a summary assault.
 Although such a charge is the least serious of all assault charges, it still has a maximum penalty of imprisonment—3 months for summary assault and 6 months for an aggravated summary assault (e.g. where the victim is a female or a weapon has been used to effect the assault or the assault occurs in the company of others).